Change your cover photo

 B.A.
 Georgetown University, 1989

-Fall 2014-Present: Associate professor, Humanities Division
+Fall 2014-Present: Professor, Humanities Division

 University of Hawai‘i – West O‘ahu, Kapolei, HI